nicholasbrownworship/crusade_campaign_v2/maps/bastior_prime_planetary/zone_manufactorum_belt.md

-# Zone Dossier – Manufactorum Belt
+# Zone Dossier — Manufactorum Belt

-## Overview
+## Zone Overview
 - **Zone Type:** Industrial Zone
-- **Strategic Role:** War Production
+- **Strategic Theme:** War production, materiel supply
-- **Current Controller:** Attackers
+- **Current Controller:** —
-- **Control Level:** 25%
+- **Control Level:** —

-## Strategic Effects
+## In-Battle Effects
-**75% Control:**
-The controlling faction gains limited access to additional wargear requisitions.

-**100% Control:**
+### 75% Control — Manufactorum Issue
-Once per round, one unit may gain a temporary battlefield upgrade during a Crusade battle.
+- Once per battle, one unit may add **+1 Strength** to one of its weapon profiles for a single Shooting or Fight phase.

-## Zone Scars
-- **Machine-Shrine Desecration** – Industrial output is unstable; benefits may be delayed or weakened.
+### 100% Control — Prototype Allocation
+- Once per battle, **two different units** may each use this effect.

-## Narrative Hook
+## Notes
-Smoke-choked skies and shattered assembly lines mark this zone.
-Every victory here fuels the next assault — if the machines can still be made to obey.
+- Declare use of this effect before making any attack rolls.
+- This effect does not persist beyond the selected phase.